konveyor/kantra/README.md

 #### Mac

-When you ar not using Docker for Desktop on your Mac (see above), you need to start a podman machine prior to running any podman commands (see [Setup for Mac](#mac-1))
+When you are not using Docker for Desktop on your Mac (see above), you need to start a podman machine prior to running any podman commands (see [Setup for Mac](#mac-1))

 Once a machine is started, run: